How does SnapChat Make Money – Unicorn Economy Analysis

 Advertisers are hungry for all sorts of Channels – Like TV, Print, Radio, OOH (Out of Home), In-App, Content Marketing, Email Marketing, SMS Marketing etc. etc.

-So some one like a SnapChat if offers complete and end to end hooked up Kids / teens then people will pay a Bomb.
+So someone like a SnapChat if offers complete and end to end hooked up Kids/teens then people will pay a Bomb.

-Disclaimer: The understanding of the How does SnapChat Make Money is of the Author’s himself, neither any investor, banker or VC (local or global) or qualified consultants or the company have confirmed or explained the same to the author and the descriptions, stats, facts and figures, if used, are either obtained through secondary web research or interrogation of relevant search professionals or other resources on the web.
+Disclaimer: The understanding of the How does SnapChat Make Money is the Author’s himself, neither any investor, banker or VC (local or global) or qualified consultants or the company have confirmed or explained the same to the author and the descriptions, stats, facts and figures, if used, are either obtained through secondary web research or interrogation of relevant search professionals or other resources on the web.
 Please use your own discretion to use this info when required and by continuing to read, you agree to indemnify the author & Unicornomy from the entire liability arising out of using this info on your own.